estepi/SpliceNet/README.md

 For a given input matrix, it extracts degree (and normalized degree) poe each KD in a given interval of correlations It can help to identify high/low stable factors.

-#  Replace NAs: Analyze NAs in VAST-TOOLS INCLUSION final Table:

-* We count how many NAs contain a quality score for every PSI value computed.
-If they have more than 3, we replace this PSI value with NAnew3.
-* Requiered libraries:
-* Input is the default vast-tools table (INCLUSION-...)
-* Output: desired output, script 1: only replacing NAnew3

-* If INCLUSION table was produced using last version of vast-tools, we can replace Intron Retention PSI value with NAI  if the adjusted pvalue for the "read umbalance" is below 0.05.

-* Input is the default vast-tools table (INCLUSION-...)
-* Output: desired output, script 1: replacing NAnew3+NAI

-## How to run:
-- 1.- Download scripts in your desired folder.
-- 2.- Load libraries:

-library(data.table)
-library(stringr)

-- 3.- Source the function you want to use:

-- source("replaceNA.R") # only NewNAs
-- source("replaceNAI.R") # NewNAs + NAIs

-* Define the input / output files:

-- INCFile<-"test.tab"
-- OUTFile<-"test_NA_NewN3.tab"
-- OUTFile2<-"test_NA_NewN3_NAIs.tab"

-- replaceNA(INCFile, OUTFile)
-- replaceNAI(INCFile, OUTFile2)

 # generate_subset_from_GC_distribution.R